waiyanhein01/next.js-fullstack/next-course/README.md

 `searchParams` is a promise that resolves to an object containg the query parameters(like filters and sorting)

-`async/await` can not read in "use client" so if you want to do like async process you can use `use()` special function of react and `useParams()` of Next.js build in function
+`async/await` can not read in "use client" so if you want to do like async process you can use `use()` special function of react and `useParams()` of Next.js build in function.

 ## Usage/Examples